Autobahn (song): Release and reception

-The original album version of the song lasts 22 minutes, but the song was edited down to 3 minutes for its single version.
+The original album version of the song lasts twenty-two minutes, but the song was edited down to three minutes for its single version.
 The song was Kraftwerk's first hit, reaching No. 11 on the British charts where it later was included in the UK compilation LP Exceller 8.
 The single was also successful in other countries; it reached No. 25 in US Billboard Hot 100 and No. 43 in Adult Contemporary.
 It also reached No. 9 in Germany and No. 12 in Canada.
-A 12-minute animated video of "Autobahn" directed by Roger Mainwood was released in 1979.
-A 9-minute version was created by the band for their dance-oriented 90s album The Mix.
+A twelve-minute animated video of "Autobahn" directed by Roger Mainwood was released in 1979.
+A nine-minute version was created by the band for their dance-oriented 90s album The Mix.
 "Autobahn" is widely considered to be one of Kraftwerk's greatest songs.
 In 2020, Billboard and The Guardian ranked the song number 6 and number 5, respectively, on its lists of the greatest Kraftwerk songs.
+OMD frontman Andy McCluskey cited "Autobahn" as the song he wished he had written, saying, "It changed my life...
+It really was the future."